vmware-archive/streaming-runtimes/docs/architecture/processors/udf/overview.md

 }
 ```

-The [MessageService.proto](https://github.com/vmware-tanzu/streaming-runtimes/blob/main/user-defined-functions/MessageService.proto) allows you to generate required stubs to support true polyglot nature of gRPC while interacting with functions hosted by `Streaming Runtime`.
+The [MessageService.proto](https://github.com/vmware-tanzu/streaming-runtimes/blob/main/user-defined-functions/MessageService.proto) allows you to generate required stubs to support the true polyglot nature of gRPC while interacting with functions hosted by `Streaming Runtime`.

 The Multibinder forwards the incoming messages over the `MessagingService` to the pre-configured function.
 The function response in turn is sent to the Multibinder's output stream.